10 Common Website Video Mistakes To Avoid

 With smartphones we have up to date technology at our fingertips, making it easy to film and edit high quality video.
 Use natural light wherever possible and ensure you pay attention to the quality of your audio, investing in a microphone if need be.
 Use a professional videographer if you need to, keeping in mind one of your videos may be a potential leads first introduction to your business.

-Mistake #9: Not going with the flow: failure to stream
+9. Not going with the flow: failure to stream

-If your web server isn’t optimized for streaming video, use a hosted service for better accessibility, speed and up-time.
+If your web server isn’t optimised for streaming video, use a hosted service for better accessibility, speed and up-time.
 Encode your video correctly for streaming to avoid long buffer times.
 Use a video format that will allow your videos to stream.

-Mistake #10: Forgetting less is more
+10. Forgetting less is more

 Well-crafted videos engage their audience.
 No one will keep watching videos that are too long, too repetitive or too boring.
 Videos should aim to run for about 1-3 minutes, as a benchmark, depending on content.
 Longer messages can be broken up into a series or parts.
 Deliver your core message fast, keeping to the essentials and you’ll have your viewers absorbed.
 Editing pays off and can be the difference between success and snooze-fest.